kovasz/neO/README.md

 Sensor network optimizer by portfolio SAT+SMT solving

+To execute as Python script: python networkOptimizer.py --help To compile into executable: python setup.py build

 See the COPYING file for license and copying information.

 In particular, this version uses GPL.